 - TOPWhat is the Kentucky Health Information Exchange (KHIE)?

-A master patient index helps ensure the information being pulled is the correct patient’s health information.
+Using specialized software, the provider can pull health information from or send health information to other providers.
+A master patient index helps ensure the information pulled belongs to the correct patient.
 Furthermore, the system is HIPAA compliant and offers multiple levels of security to ensure patient privacy and confidentiality.

 - TOPWhat are the benefits of KHIE?

-KHIE provides a common, secure electronic information infrastructure for sharing health information.
-It is designed according to national standards to ensure interoperability among disparate health record systems.
-Through connectivity with the eHealth Exchange, KHIE will support health information exchange across state lines.
+KHIE provides a common, secure electronic infrastructure for sharing health information while striving to improve care coordination and overall health outcomes and facilitating adoption, integration and the meaningful use of CEHRT.
+It is designed to national standards to ensure interoperability among different health records systems.
+Through connectivity with the ehealth exchange, KHIE will support health information exchange across state lines.

-KHIE supports patient-centered care with the goal of improving the quality of care and health outcomes of Kentuckians and to reduce medical errors and make more efficient use of health care dollars.
+KHIE supports patient-centered care to improve the quality of care and health outcomes of Kentuckians — ultimately to reduce medical errors and make more efficient use of health care dollars.

 - TOPIs KHIE for Medicaid providers only?

-No. While the initial priority is to support Medicaid and Medicare providers adopt certified electronic health record technology and achieve meaningful use, the goal of KHIE is to provide the technical infrastructure and support for use by all providers across Kentucky.
+No. Any licensed provider can participate in KHIE.
+While the initial priority is to support Medicaid and Medicare providers in adoption of certified electronic health record technology and the attestation of meaningful use in the Electronic Health Record Incentive Program, the goal of KHIE is to provide the technical infrastructure and support, to the fullest extent possible, for participating providers in the health information exchange.

 - TOPCan KHIE be used to exchange health information for patients who do not have Medicaid?

 Yes.
-The goal is to have full participation among all providers with all patients, regardless of payment mechanisms.
+The goal is to have full participation among all providers with all patients, regardless of payment mechanism.

-KHIE provides the technical infrastructure to enable providers in Kentucky to engage in health information exchange and facilitate the achievement of MU through the use of CEHRT.
-The system is designed to be vendor- and technology-agnostic with the focus on enabling optimal connectivity and interoperability.
-Additionally, KHIE serves as the intermediary for public health reporting for MU in Kentucky.
+KHIE provides the technical infrastructure for providers throughout the commonwealth to engage in health information exchange and facilitate the achievement of meaningful use through CEHRT.
+The system is vendor- and technology-neutral with the focus on enabling optimal connectivity and interoperability.
+Most importantly, KHIE is the intermediary for public health reporting and the public health authority for meaningful use in the state of Kentucky.
+As such, KHIE works with providers to report the following data: immunizations, syndromic surveillance, electronic reportable laboratory and cancer cases.

-KHIE staff coordinates with the Kentucky Regional Extension Centers, the NorthEast Kentucky Regional Health Information and other state and community partners to support provider adoption and MU.
+KHIE staff coordinates with the regional extension centers, the state regional health information organizations and other state and community partners to support provider adoption and meaningful use.

 - TOPAre providers required to electronically exchange health information?

 No. The commonwealth cannot require a provider to participate in the health information exchange unless the provider participates in the EHR Incentive Program.
-Providers must attest to public health reporting objectives in stage 1 and stage 2 of meaningful use and KHIE is the public health reporting agency for MU in the state of Kentucky.
-Providers serving Medicare patients who fail to demonstrate MU before 2015 also will face a reduction in the Medicare fee schedule.
+In this case, providers must attest to the public health reporting objectives, as required by the Meaningful Use Final Rule.
+KHIE is the public health reporting agency for meaningful use in Kentucky; thus, in order to attest to any public health measures, a connection to KHIE is required.
+Additionally, providers who serve Medicare patients and fail to demonstrate meaningful use before 2014 will face a reduction in the Medicare fee schedule and payment adjustments.

 - TOPI participate in a regional health information organization (RHIO).
 How will this impact my participation?

-KHIE is currently working with the NeKY RHIO and will work with any RHIOs organized to maintain interoperability and connectivity between the regional and state health information exchange systems.
-The goal is to avoid redundancy with a seamless system through which the provider will continue to use the RHIO and the RHIO, in turn, will connect with KHIE, and vice versa.
+KHIE is working with the state RHIO to ensure interoperability and connectivity is maintained between the regional and state health information exchange systems.
+The goal is to avoid redundancy by having a seamless system in place through which the provider will continue to use the RHIO and the RHIO, in turn, will connect with KHIE.

 - TOPWill I be able to exchange information electronically with providers in other states?